pivotal/docs-tap/security-and-compliance/tls-and-certificates/custom-ca-certificates.hbs.md

 (commonly known as TAP).

 For egress communication, you can establish trust for custom CA certificates.
-You configure trust for custom CAs.
 This is helpful if any Tanzu Application Platforms components are connecting to services that serve certificates issued by private certificate authorities.

 The `shared.ca_cert_data` installation value can contain a PEM-encoded CA bundle.
 Each component